Provisional Driving Licence – A Complete Driver’s Guide

 When Should I Arrange the Driving Theory Test?

 The simple answer to this one is when your instructor believes you are good enough.
 You can go online and book your theory driving test through the Government website.
-You must pay at the time of booking and it costs £23 for both car and motorcycle tests.

-What Does the Theory Test Entail?
+What Does the Test Entail?

 The theory test combines a multiple-choice test containing 50 questions, followed by a short break before tackling the hazard perception test.